SakibAhmedShuva/Jupyter-Real-Time-Resource-Monitor/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (You should add a `LICENSE` file to your repository, MIT is a good default).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.